Spring Boot Method Security with SAPL

 - the keyword

-set, declaring that the document contains a policy set - a unique policy set name, so that the PDP can distinguish them
+set, declaring that the document contains a policy set - a unique policy set name, so that the PDP can distinguish it from other policy sets

 - a combining algorithm